COSC310-Team7/Pawan_IndividualProject/Assignment3/NeuralNet_Agent/README.md

 ### Note: Make sure you are using a version of python 3.8, python 3.9 has compatibility issues.

 ## ChatApplication Class (GUI)
-The ChatApplication class is located in the app.py file.
+The ChatApplication class is located in the GUI.py file. **Note:** this python class utilizes the `tkinter` python package.
 This class has the following structure:
 * Attributes:
   * ```window (object): A window object that holds the user interface.```
   * ```agent (object): An object that references the agent class as an object.```